Coast and Waterways

 Coastal Management Program

 Development of the CMP presents an opportunity to address key issues and prioritise management actions over the next 10 years.
+The Coastal Management Act 2016 (and other relevant legislation) establishes a specific role for local councils to prepare a CMP in accordance with the coastal management manual and in consultation with their communities and relevant public authorities

-There are five stages in the CMP process and Stage 1 was completed in 2020.
+This was completed in 2020.
 It included preparing a Scoping Study in consultation with the community and other stakeholders that identified seven main issues or topics of concern.

 Stage 2